-Covid 19 has had a big impact on mental health and well being all over the world but in particular people from marginalised communities.
+Covid 19 has had a big impact on mental health and well-being all over the world but in particular people from marginalized communities.
 Here in rural Tamil Nadu, where we in Thamarai Educational Projects work, many people are at home now without work, concerned about the future.
 Families are together in small spaces where physical distancing is very difficult and the previous normal social activities such as education, sports are now limited.
-During our women’s group meetings, mothers are reporting increasing levels of tension, alcoholism and domestic violence affecting the whole family.
+During our women’s group meetings, mothers are reporting increasing levels of tension, alcoholism, and domestic violence affecting the whole family.
 A recent survey by the Tamil Nadu Women’s Collective in 62 villages in our state indicated that at least 81% of rural families reported some form of domestic violence (ref -The Hindu June 25th).

-Since the beginning of lock-down, we have been reaching out to the children through learning calls each evening that are designed to connect children, check-in on how they are doing, and to have an interesting learning experience each evening.
+Since the beginning of lock-down, we have been reaching out to the children through learning calls each evening that are designed to connect children, check-in on how they are doing, and have an interesting learning experience each evening.
 As restrictions are now lifting, we are ready to start small group classes in the local community center and other locations as our learning center is currently being built.
-We have designed 1-hour socially distanced classes that rotate with different children throughout the day and they will also have their evening calls as usual.
+We have designed 1-hour socially distanced classes that rotate with different children throughout the day, and they will also have their evening calls as usual.